libp2p/docs/content/concepts/introduction/protocols/ping.md

 ## Ping in libp2p

-ICMP Ping is a network utility that can be used as a simple liveness check for peers to quickly see if another peer is online and measure RTT.

-The libp2p ping protocol is different from the ping command line utility ([ICMP ping](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)), as it requires an already established libp2p connection.
+The libp2p ping protocol is a simple liveness check that peers can use to test the connectivity and performance between two peers.
+The libp2p ping protocol is different from the ping command line utility
+([ICMP ping](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)),
+as it requires an already established libp2p connection.

+> ICMP Ping is a network utility that uses ICMP packets to
+> check the connectivity and latency between two networked devices.
+> It is typically used to check the reachability of a host on an IP network and
+> to measure the round-trip time for messages sent from the originating host to a
+> destination host.

-A peer opens a stream, sends a request with a payload of 32 random bytes, and the receiver responds with 32 bytes on the same stream.
+A peer opens the stream, sends a request with a payload of 32 random bytes, and the receiver responds with 32 bytes on the same stream.
 Peers can reuse a strean for future pings.

 The ping protocol ID is `/ipfs/ping/1.0.0`.

 ### Example

+The following example is done using [Kubo IPFS](https://github.com/ipfs/kubo).

 ```shell
 ipfs ping /ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/ping